T.E.A.M. member (Brother of Justin, age 2 years)

 On Christmas Day, one day after their initial visit to the hospital, Susan found her daughter unconscious in her room and called paramedics.
 Rachel revived and taken to the hospital, but it was too late.
 Rachel died two days later of a potentially vaccine-preventable disease.

 Susan joined the National Meningitis Association’s “Moms on Meningitis” program to help educate families in the Antrim, New Hampshire-area about the dangers of meningococcal disease and the importance of prevention, including immunization.
-A vaccine to help prevent meningococcal disease is approved for use by the U.S. Food and Drug Administration among persons aged 2 to 55 years.
-The vaccine protects against four of the major strains of the disease.

 “I learned about the vaccine for meningococcal disease two weeks after Rachel’s death,” said Susan.
 “I now hope to educate others about the benefits of vaccination in preventing this horrible disease.”